tonusp/NaNo2016/A_Book_of_Changes.md

 "What!?
 You are also an Esperantist?
 How come you never told me this before?
 It's so important a part of my whole life, my life with Hildegard, the whole story I told you about...!
 How is it you didn't tell me?"

 "It was not necessary for you to know.
 But yes, of course I speak Esperanto.
 It is one of the ways I have been able to communicate with people in many different places of the world, people of many different races and languages.
 Surely you know that China is one of the countries where *la lingvo internacia* has been most actively promoted by the Government?
-It has used Esperanto since 2001 for daily news on china.org.cn, as well as in China Radio International and for the internet magazine *El Popola Ĉinio*."
+It has used Esperanto since 2001 for daily news on [china.org.cn], as well as in China Radio International and for the internet magazine [*El Popola Ĉinio*](http://www.espero.com.cn/)."

 "Well, I knew that.
 But there are a lot of people in China, and didn't I read somewhere? only about half a million of them speak Esperanto.
 What were the chances you would be one of them?"